viral32111/docker-base-images/README.md

 This repository builds & publishes my base Docker images that I use across all my other projects.

-**I do not recommend that you use these images as base images in your own projects as they are tailored towards my needs!**
+**I do not recommend that you use these images in your own projects as they are tailored towards my needs!**

 ## Distributions